 This is the kind of atmosphere that her mother created when the family took over the inn and transformed it from an exclusive resort to a warm and friendly place open to creatives and romantics.

 The Levis want their property to be more than just a hotel.
 Throughout the year, they put on fun events such as murder mystery weekends, Farm Nights with music and special menus, and holiday celebrations.

-The Wilburton Inn also is the site for private yoga retreats, corporate getaways, with its beautiful vistas and historic charm, many weddings.
+The Wilburton Inn also is the site for private yoga retreats, and corporate getaways, with its beautiful vistas and historic charm, many weddings.

-There is plenty to do on the beautifully maintained 30 acres of property – biking and walking paths as well as tennis courts and swimming pool (in season).
+There is plenty to do on the beautifully maintained 30 acres of property – biking and walking paths as well as tennis courts and a swimming pool (in season).

-Don’t miss the The Museum of the Creative Process, which consists mostly of a sculpture trail around the property.
+Don’t miss The Museum of the Creative Process, which consists mostly of a sculpture trail around the property.

 These sculptures pay homage to love and the art of Greece, Japan, Mexico, India, and Mesopotamia.
 There are seats near many of the sculptures for your reflection or meditation.

-The Wilburton has inn rooms, suites and vacation villas ranging from 2-bedroom cottages to a 15 bedroom mansion.
+The Wilburton has inn rooms, suites, and vacation villas ranging from 2-bedroom cottages to a 15 bedroom mansion.

 We stayed in the Inn keeper’s cottage with unobstructed views of the Green Mountains.

 The cottage was first built for the original innkeepers.
 It’s a two bed, two bath cottage that can sleep up to 6 people.